 9. Find A Comfortable Position

 Try a position that gives you as much control as possible — such as sitting on your partner’s lap.
 Many experts recommend starting off lying on your side and being spooned.
-Doggy style can be the easiest for insertion, but if your partner can’t see your face, they won’t be able to see your reactions and gauge how you’re doing, and you have no control over the speed and penetration depth.
+Doggy style can be the easiest for insertion, but if your partner can’t see your face, they won’t be able to see your reactions and gauge how you’re doing.
+“First-timers might find more pleasure in anal missionary or lying on their stomach,” Matatas says.
+“If going for doggy, support the person receiving with a pillow under their pelvis so they can relax their body and not worry about holding it up.
+Pillow props or sex wedge cushions work great for anal missionary, too.”

 10. Reapply Lube As You Go